nmdickso/Phys490FinalProject/README.md

 # SciNet

 The neural network structure *SciNet* was recreated in PyTorch.
-As seen in figure (b) below, the observations are encoded as real parameters, and are fed to an encoder (a feed-forwward neural network).
+As seen in figure (b) below, the observations are encoded as real parameters, and are fed to an encoder (a feed-forward neural network).
 The encoder compresses the data into a latent representation.
 The question is encoded in N real parameters, which together with the latent representation are fed to the decoder network to generate an answer.

 This network combines both supervised and unsupervised learning.
 Although the network is trained using a supervised method, we’re interested in the latent representation itself which is trained in an unsupervised way.